NikolasMelui/telegramm_chatbot_reminder/README.md

 After that you can to contact the bot using simple syntax construction:
 ```
 /remembermeplz (your_text (like --to drink beer with friends--)) at (your_time (like --10.22--))
+/remembermeplz to drink beer with friends at 10.22
 ```
 And that's all!
 GL and HF)